Votes

-- The emotional tribute to Jay Scott delivered by Emerson Kennedy in the third round.
+- The emotional tribute to Jay Scott by Emerson Kennedy in his third round was universally lauded for its sincerity and impact.

-- Some fans found Ah Di Boom's bars corny, recycled, or his performance style to be annoying.
+- Some audience members found Ah Di Boom's performance style to be overly animated or theatrical, detracting from his bars.

 Related Battles